 Barracuda Point, well named site ...

-I will check it the following days, during another dive: in a current of madness, which forces us to cling to the reef and makes us float like little flags in the wind, we contemplate, astonished, the interminable parade of a huge bench of barracudas.
+I will check it the following days, during another dive: in a crazy current, which forces us to cling to the reef and makes us float like little flags in the wind, we contemplate, amazed, the interminable parade of an enormous school of barracudas.

 An impressive wall of quick-silver, dense, formed of a moving mass of fish with the mouth patibular, all swimming in the same direction, propelled at high speed by the current ...

-As a bonus, then, a short video of Sipadan sharks:
+As a bonus, then, a little video of the Sipadan sharks:

 Added on 02.09.2009

-I returned to Sipadan, three years after the dives I told above.
-New stories, photos and movies ...
+I returned to Sipadan, three years after the dives I tell you about above.
+New stories, photos and films...
 Here are the links to these more recent articles: